 Please support Red Cross Disaster Relief and make a donation now.

-HOW TO HELP These are large relief responses and the Red Cross needs the public’s support now.
-Those who would like to help people affected by disasters like flooding, wildfires and countless other crises can make a donation to Red Cross Disaster Relief.
+HOW TO HELP These are large and complex relief responses and the Red Cross needs the public’s support now.
+Those who would like to help the Red Cross support people affected by disasters like flooding, wildfires and countless other crises can make a donation to Red Cross Disaster Relief.
 People can donate by visiting redcross.org, calling 1-800-RED CROSS or texting the word REDCROSS to 90999 to make a $10 donation.
 These donations enable the Red Cross to prepare for, respond to and help people recover from disasters big and small.

 DOWNLOAD EMERGENCY APP People should download the free Red Cross Emergency App to receive emergency alerts and information about what to do in case of flooding, wildfires and other disasters, as well as locations of shelters.
 The App also includes emergency first aid information and a Family Safe feature which allows people to instantly see if loved ones are okay.
 The free Emergency App is available in app stores by searching for the American Red Cross or going to redcross.org/apps.

 Contact: Public Affairs Desk, Telephone: (202) 303-5551, FOR MEDIA ONLY